Concerns Christine treats

 Heel Pain (Plantar Fasciitis)

-Plantar fasciitis is the most common cause of pain under the heel, classically sharp on the first steps in the morning, and our HCPC-registered podiatrists assess and treat it at our Canary Wharf and City Dock clinics in London.
+Plantar fasciitis is the most common cause of pain under the heel, classically sharp on the first steps in the morning.
+It is far from rare: it affects about 10% of the general population (StatPearls, NCBI), and the longer the fascia is left overloaded, the harder it tends to be to settle.
+Our HCPC-registered podiatrists assess and treat heel pain and plantar fasciitis in Canary Wharf, London at our Canary Wharf and City Dock clinics, with a loading-led plan rather than a quick fix.

 Biomechanics & MSK · Price on enquiry